Photography

 Digital Photo

 The malong, a traditional Filipino garment, is a symbol of versatility, both in its function and style, and has historically been worn by people of all genders.
-Its adaptability allows one to fashion it in various ways to suit their needs or desires in any given moment.
-In this photograph, I wear the malong in different forms: pants, skirts, and dresses while deliberately turning away from the viewer, obscuring my face and body.
+In this piece, I wear the malong in different forms: as pants, skirts, and dresses.
+The malong serves as a conduit for my own exploration of fluidity.
+By turning away from the viewer, I deflect the opportunity to objectify and welcome the viewer to confront the more intimate, internal aspects of my experience.

 My Cloths Are Having a Talk